 You can even plug a stereo microphone into the camera if you want to improve on audio quality when recording videos, which is surprising to find on such an affordable body.
 Understandably on such a model, we don't get 4K video recording, but we do get the next best thing: Full HD video to 60p.

 And, of course, as a camera from a highly respected system, the Nikon D3300 is compatible with an exhaustive range of lenses, from simple everyday optics to super-telephoto and exotic Perspective Control types.
-You also have access to many accessories, from powerful flashguns right down to a wireless adaptor.
+You also have access to many accessories, from powerful flashguns right down to a wireless adapter.

 Looking for the best price on the Nikon D3300?
 Simply scroll on down.